fwolfst/fwolfst.github.io/README.md

 * haml syntax
 * Table of contents

-Others are implemented via layouts and Co.
+Others are implemented via layouts and Co. or inherent:

+* works without JS
+* self-contained (no external resources)

 ## Architecture doc